dhammon/zosi-hack/README.md

 Hydra (https://github.com/vanhauser-thc/thc-hydra) finished at 2023-06-17 19:11:31
 ```

 Zero hits, another bust!
-I had another approach to try after having recently watched John Hammond's `Getting Started in Firmware Analysis & IoT Reverse Engineering` [YouTube Video](https://www.youtube.com/watch?v=zs86OYea8Wk) where he demonstrates sourcing and extracting an IoT's filesystem from firmware to grab encrypted passwords from the shadow file for cracking later.
-This would be the next attack to try but I first needed to find the firmware that was running on the DVR.
-To find the version of the firmware I used the DVR's User Guide on the Amazon page for the device.
+It was time for a firmware hacking approach.
+John Hammond recently published a `Getting Started in Firmware Analysis & IoT Reverse Engineering` [YouTube Video](https://www.youtube.com/watch?v=zs86OYea8Wk) where he demonstrates sourcing and extracting an IoT's filesystem from firmware to grab encrypted passwords from the shadow file for cracking later.
+Drawing inspiration for John's video, I first needed to find the firmware that was running on the DVR.
+To find the version of the firmware I used the DVR's User Guide on the Amazon listing page for the device.
 Section 9 of the user guide proudly display's instructions on how to upgrade the DVR and an example firmware version `rootfs-hi3520d`.

 ![](files/Pasted%20image%2020230617194127.png)
 https://m.media-amazon.com/images/I/C1WFUEYWqzS.pdf